Music lovers, thrill seekers, conversationalists all across the fruited plain.

 George Brett and the Kansas City Royals and the New York Yankees.

-It was a Sunday afternoon at Yankee Stadium, Goose Gossage, Yankees up four to three, top of the ninth, Brett up, bam, two-run home run, Royals up.
+It was a Sunday afternoon at Yankee Stadium, Goose Gossage, Yankees up 4-3, top of the ninth, Brett up, bam, two-run home run, Royals up.

-The Royals uh or the Yankees had been waiting to accuse Brett of using a bat, the pine tar too high on the bat, a supposed violation of Major League Baseball rules.
+The Royals or the Yankees had been waiting to accuse Brett of using a bat, the Pine Tar too high on the bat, a supposed violation of Major League Baseball rules.

-The this story is actually somewhat I was working for the Royals when this happened.
+This story is actually somewhat, I was working for the Royals when this happened.

 I was not there like everybody back in Kansas City watching it on TV.